Reusable Launch & Space Transport

 RLV History.
 The company changed its name to Rocketplane

-and is pursuing a suborbital vehicle XP.
+Ltd. and pursued a suborbital vehicle XP.
 Later it

 bought Kistler and won a NASA COTS contract to build